• Skip to primary navigation

 Instructions

-• Take the vegan pastry dough out of the fridge to thaw.
+• Preheat the oven to 350°F/180°C. And take the vegan pastry dough out of the fridge to thaw.

-• Peel two apples, get rid of the seeds preferably with an apple corer.
+• Remove the apple core, e.g. with an apple corer.

-• Slice the apples with a mandoline slicer or cut by hand in very thin slices.
+• Slice the apples with a mandoline slicer or a knife.
+Add the cinnamon.

-• Add the cinnamon on the apple slices and mix well by hand.
+• Give the apples and cinnamon a good mix.
 Don't worry about the apple slices breaking.

-• Put the apple strudel in the oven for about 15-20 minutes.
+• Bake the apple strudel in the oven for 15-20 minutes.
+Until golden on top.

 Video